 GeneCards Summary for CRYBA1 Gene

 CRYBA1 (Crystallin Beta A1) is a Protein Coding gene.
-Diseases associated with CRYBA1 include cataract 10, multiple types and early-onset sutural cataract.
-GO annotations related to this gene include protein homodimerization activity and structural constituent of eye lens.
-An important paralog of this gene is CRYGC.
+Diseases associated with CRYBA1 include Cataract 10, Multiple Types and Early-Onset Sutural Cataract.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and structural constituent of eye lens.
+An important paralog of this gene is CRYBA4.

 Crystallins are the dominant structural components of the vertebrate eye lens.